SciML/NeuralPDE.jl/README.md

 The repository is for the development of neural network solvers of differential equations.
 It is based on the work of:

 [Lagaris, Isaac E., Aristidis Likas, and Dimitrios I. Fotiadis.
 "Artificial neural networks for solving ordinary and partial differential equations."
 IEEE Transactions on Neural Networks 9, no. 5 (1998): 987-1000.](https://arxiv.org/pdf/physics/9705023.pdf)

+Link to the experiments and examples with the package [NeuralNetDiffEq Gists](https://gist.github.com/akaysh/43c9db281b0bd3224114084c44263c13).